jcsoo/CarND-Vehicle-Detection/writeup.md

 used by the image / video search process.
 This allows easy switching between feature extraction parameters and classifiers without having to modify code.

+A useful utility for verifying the classifier pipeline is `test_classify.py` which loads 32 random car images and 32 random non-car images and classifies them using the specified spec:

+![03_classifier][03_classifier]

+This visualization lets you quickly see how well the classifier performs.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?